Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ## Democratic Systems

-Democratic Mediums is a directory of patterns<br> for decision, deliberation, and noise.
+Democratic Mediums is a directory of patterns<br/> for decision, deliberation, and noise.

 <pba-flex center>